dali-kaafar/dali-kaafar.github.io/_pages/about.md

   - /about.html
 ---

-I am (Full) Professor at the Faculty of Science and Engineernig,Computing Department at Macquarie University, Sydney, Australia.
+I am (Full) Professor at the Faculty of Science and Engineering, Computing Department at Macquarie University, Sydney, Australia.

 I am the Executive Director of the Optus Macquarie University Cyber Security Hub and director of the Data Security and Privacy Research Program.